SAIC-ATS/ExperimentalMedia2013/people/twobeers83/Week13/tutorial_oFtoArduino/tutorial_oFtoArduino.md

 ### 4. Send signifier

 We are sending the data of the mouse positions in numbers ranging 0-254 in two bytes.
-This means we can use the last number of a byte, 255, as a signal to the Arduino that both coordinates have been sent.
+This means we can send a third byte with the number 255, as a signal to the Arduino that both coordinates have been sent.

 *ofApp.cpp* in the `update()` function:

 	serial.writeByte(255);

 ### Run the program
 Run the program.
-It will now with a frame rate of 30fps send the position of the mouse in the program's window via USB serial connection to the Arduino.
+It will now send the position of the mouse in the program's window with a frame rate of 30fps via USB serial connection to the Arduino.
 Now let's make sure someone is listening at the other end.

 ***